-It is incredibly sad that in a time when we can look back on so many amazing achievements of our modern society, it is still necessary to address violence and crime against women as a problem, that is widespread throughout the world like a contagious disease.
-It really doesn’t matter where in the world you are, it happens everywhere.
+It is incredibly sad that in times when we can look back on so many amazing achievements of our modern society, it is still necessary to address violence and crimes against women as a problem that is widespread throughout the world like a contagious disease.
+It really doesn’t matter where in the world you are, it just happens everywhere.
 What shocks me most, is that many women are not even safe in their own homes!
-Statistics say that 1 out of 3 women experiences violence and sexual abuse in her life, often from her own partner.
-This numbers leave me speechless, as a man, a husband, a father!
-I am teaching self-defence classes for years now, and although not specially intended to be self-defence for women, it does make me proud to say that my course participants have over the years mostly been women.
+Statistics say that 1 out of 3 women experiences violence and sexual abuse in her life, sadly often from her own partner.
+These numbers leave me speechless, as a man, a husband and a father!
+Another shocking statistic is the fact that around 90% of all sexual assaults and rapes are committed by someone the victim knew and trusted!
+It is therefore also a reality that self-defence alone is clearly not the answer to all these threats.
+I have meanwhile initiated a dedicated project that is trying to address this issue with more in-depth research and advice on the prevention of sexual assault.
+As I am teaching self-defence classes for years now, and although not specially intended to be self-defence for women, it does make me proud to say that my course participants have over the years mostly been women.

-For a start let’s agree on one thing, no one should be a victim whether of violence, harassment or sexual abuse and everyone has a right to defend himself, but what about the actual “ability” to defend yourself?
-I often get asked if self-defence for woman really works and if a woman actually can defend herself against a larger, stronger and aggressive man?
-The answer to that question is simple, yes “woman” can!
-I have heard many comments on this before, that women are not capable to fight off a determined male attacker, I have even heard a police officer giving advise that women should rather “comply” when being raped, then trying to fight back!
+For a start let’s agree on one thing, no one should be a victim whether, of harassment or sexual abuse or violence and everyone has a right to defend himself, but what about the actual “ability” to defend yourself?
+I often get asked if self-defence for women really works and if a woman actually can defend herself against a larger, stronger and aggressive man?
+The answer to that question is simple, YES women can!
+I have heard many comments on this before, that women are not capable to fight off a determined male attacker, I have even heard a police officer giving advice that women should rather “comply” when being raped, than trying to fight back!
 What a ruthless and discriminating bull shit!!!
-People who say things like that have no experience with rape victims, they don’t understand the long term psychological consequences of a rape, the deep traumatic wounds that are like scars on the soul, that will probably remain forever.
+People who say things like that do not understand the long term psychological consequences of rape, the deep traumatic wounds that are like scars on the soul, that will probably remain forever.
 So let’s make sure that doesn’t happen and let’s talk about what can be done to prevent this from happening.

 Situational awareness can save your life